SAUDI ARABIA BIRDING TOUR: DETAILED ITINERARY

 At a large reservoir nearby, we will see a number of wetland birds, which may well include Northern Shoveler, Northern Pintail, Eurasian Teal, Tufted Duck Little Grebe, African Openbill, Abdim’s Stork, Eurasian Spoonbill, Glossy Ibis, Osprey, Common Moorhen, Common Coot, Black-winged Stilt, Pied Avocet, Spur-winged Plover and Gull-billed, White-winged and Whiskered Terns.

-In the surrounding dry country, we have good chances to find, among other things, Helmeted Guineafowl, Lichtenstein’s Sandgrouse, Red-eyed Dove and, after sunset, Nubian Nightjar and Spotted Thick-knee.
+In the surrounding dry country, we have good chances to find, among other things, the introduced Helmeted Guineafowl, Lichtenstein’s Sandgrouse, Red-eyed Dove and, after sunset, Nubian Nightjar and Spotted Thick-knee.
 We will also keep looking for Dark Chanting-Goshawk and Gabar Goshawk, which could occur here or

 elsewhere along the route.